The best cologne with pheromones usually smells the least impressive

 The second is dose, and this is where even well-meaning brands fall down.
 More pheromones is not better.
 It is the single most common mistake guys make when they go hunting for the “strongest” thing on the shelf.
 Androstenone in particular has a steep curve: a calibrated amount reads as confident and magnetic, while too much reads as aggressive, tense, even off-putting.
 The community calls the overshoot a pherobomb, and it does the opposite of what you bought it for.
 People do not lean in.
 They take a step back.

 So the products that work get two things right at once: a restrained scent that stays out of the way, and a dose calibrated for effect rather than for a bigger number on the label.
 That combination is rare, because it does not demo well in a shop.
 It does not announce itself.
-It just works on the people around you while you are busy doing something else.
+It just works on the people near you while you are busy doing something else.

 After a decade of buying these, I run a short filter before spending money on any cologne with pheromones.
 It comes straight out of the two failure modes above.